ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 #### Relative Path

 This configuration section is only needed if the chat server is not running directly below the ILIAS document root directory and the chat server URL looks like this: `http (s): // [IP / DOMAIN] / [PATH] / [TO] / [CHAT] `.
-For some technical requirements it may be necessary to use the relative path.
+For some technical requirements it MAY be necessary to use the relative path.

 Examples: